Plan your school visit

 Find out where Scotland’s Jews came from, their reasons for migration and what they did here.
 Students will learn about individuals who came to Scotland and find out about the immigrant experience.

 4. Learning Kits: Refugee Stories

 Working in small groups, pupils find out about an individual who came to Scotland as a refugee before the outbreak of the Second World War.
 The Kits are based on original archival material and interviews.

 The display in the Succah includes an illustrated timeline and panels showing events leading up to the Holocaust in Germany, how people responded in Scotland and how refugees found safety here.

 For full information about all visit options:

 Book a School Visit

-To book a school visit, please download and email form to email@example.com or phone 0141 332 4151 to discuss further.
+To enquire about booking a school visit, please download and email the enquiry form to email@example.com or phone 0141 332 4151 to discuss further:

 We are part of the Scottish Government’s Heritage Travel Subsidy for Schools Scheme.
 Scottish schools can apply for up to 75% of transport costs (up to £300) for each class visit to the Scottish Jewish Heritage Centre.
 The scheme is administered by Historic Environment Scotland on behalf of the Scottish Government, and requires a simple application form to be submitted to them – see this page for more information and for the form.